 - Ornamental kale or cabbage: Bitter to the tongue but pleasant to the eyes, ornamental cabbages can add some bright purples to your edging or ground cover.

 - Virginia sweetspire: The leaves of this shrub turn bright red in the fall, which could make a bold statement along your foundation or within a tree berm.

 - Burning bush: Watch in awe as the burning bush’s leaves transform from green to pink to red as the weather cools.

 Evergreen trees, bushes, and plants are a great way to keep some consistent color in your landscaping throughout the cold season.
 Even beneath a layer of snow, evergreens keep their shape, adding fullness to your yard when other trees look bare.

 - Japanese yew: This lovely plant stays green year-round and can be used in a multitude of settings, from groundcover to pots to trees.

 - Blue spruce: Commonly used as Christmas trees, this evergreen can also be planted in porch pots.

-- Cypress topiary: Feathery greenery can be trimmed into lovely shapes to add character to your entryway.
+- Hinoki cypress: Feathery greenery can be trimmed into lovely shapes to add character to your entryway.

 - Inkberry holly: This circular evergreen shrub grows slowly and never looks bare.
 It can be used as a hedge or edge plant.